Newsletter

 NOVEMBER

-Sat 1 – Coffee Catch-Up – led by Angela
+Sat 1 – Regular Training and Coffee Catch-Up – led by Angela

 Sun 2 – New York Marathon (Justine, Rosey)